pasqal-io/qadence-hub/qadence-commons/docs/CONTRIBUTING.md

 ## Submitting a pull request

-We're excited that you're eager to contribute to qadence-common.
+We're excited that you're eager to contribute to qadence-commons.
 To contribute, fork the `main` branch of qadence repository and once you are satisfied with your feature and all the tests pass create a [Pull Request](https://github.com/pasqal-io/qadence-hub/pulls).

 Here's the process for making a contribution: